tweag/gazelle_haskell_modules/README.md

 More examples of this usage can be found in [`package-c`][directive-examples]

-If `srcs` are explicitly specified in the rule, the directive is ignored.
+If `srcs` are also explicitly specified in the rule, the results of the directive and the files listed in the explicit srcs are combined.

 [directive-examples]: example/package-c/BUILD.bazel